 Article VII — Time and Place of Meetings

 Section 1.
-The association shall meet on the second Tuesday of each month at 7:00 PM.
+The association shall meet on the second Tuesday of every other month at 7:00 PM.

 Section 2.
-The place of the meeting shall be designated by the "host" fire department each month, and will be rotated to member departments on a yearly schedule.
+The place of the meeting shall be designated by the "host" fire department each meeting, and will be rotated to member departments on a yearly schedule.

 Section 3.
 Special meetings may be called by the President.
 All members must be notified at least five (5) days in advance by the Secretary.

 Section 4.
 A majority of two-thirds (2/3) vote of the members present shall constitute a quorum.